Last Updated 12/20/2022

 According to the National Highway Traffic Safety Administration (NHTSA),"autonomous" or "self-driving" vehicles are those in which operation of the vehicle occurs without direct driver input to control the steering, acceleration, and braking and are designed so that the driver is not expected to constantly monitor the roadway while operating in self-driving mode.
-The Institute of Electrical and Electronics Engineers predict that 75% of cars on the roads in the world will be autonomous by 2040.
-Moreover, a 2018 KPMG Study predicts that self-driving cars may become a commercial reality in the next five years.
+The Insurance Institute for Highway Safety expects there to be 3.5 million self-driving vehicles on U.S. roads by 2025, and 4.5 million by 2030.
+The institute, though, explains that these vehicles aren’t expected to be fully autonomous but have autonomous capabilities within certain conditions.
+Additionally, the Institute of Electrical and Electronics Engineers predicts that 75% of cars on the roads in the world will be autonomous by 2040.

 Google believes that self-driving cars can make driving more efficient and safer by eliminating distracted driving and other human error.
 According to NHTSA, 3,142 fatalities in 2019 were crashes involving distracted drivers, while an additional 10,142 fatalities involved an alcohol-impaired driver.
 A KMPG report predicts that by 2050, the adoption of autonomous vehicle technology could reduce the frequency of accidents by almost 90%.